Skip to content

 What is the 3M PFAS issue in Minnesota?

-According to MDH and the state's settlement, 3M disposed of PFAS at several East Metro sites decades ago, contaminating groundwater across more than 150 square miles and affecting drinking water for over 140,000 residents.
-A 2018 850 million dollar settlement is funding drinking water cleanup and infrastructure projects in the affected communities.
+It's the local PFAS story you'll hear most, so here's the short of it.
+According to MDH and the state's settlement, 3M disposed of PFAS - long-lasting synthetic chemicals - at several East Metro sites decades ago, contaminating groundwater across more than 150 square miles and affecting drinking water for over 140,000 residents.
+The forward-looking part: a 2018 850 million dollar settlement is funding drinking water cleanup and infrastructure in the affected communities, so the response is well underway.

 Is nitrate a concern for Minnesota well owners?

-In parts of southeastern Minnesota, yes.
-According to MDH and the Department of Agriculture, the region's karst geology allows farm-fertilizer nitrate to reach groundwater quickly, and testing has found many private wells above the 10 mg/L limit.
-Private well owners in affected areas are encouraged to test their water.
+In parts of southeastern Minnesota, yes - and it's specifically a private-well question.
+According to MDH and the Department of Agriculture, the region's karst geology (porous limestone) lets farm-fertilizer nitrate reach groundwater quickly, and testing has found many private wells above the 10 mg/L limit.
+If you're on a well in that area, testing your water is the move, since a private well isn't monitored for you the way a public system is.

 Is Minnesota tap water safe?

-Most Minnesota public water systems meet EPA and MDH standards.
-Documented regional concerns include PFAS in the East Metro and nitrate in southeastern private wells.
-Reviewing your utility's report, or testing a private well, is the best way to understand your specific water.
+For most people, yes - Minnesota public systems meet EPA and MDH standards, so the tap is safe to drink.
+The two regional things to keep in mind are PFAS in the East Metro and nitrate in southeastern private wells.
+Whichever might apply to you, reviewing your utility's report - or testing a private well - is the most direct way to know your own water rather than the statewide average.

 Sources